shadowrad/thirstie_challenge/README.md

 For the check-in you have the endpoint PATCH http://localhost:8000/LibraryActivity/{LibraryActivityID} it will update the row with the current datetime for the check-in

+## securty improvements

+First use the auth django tables and add the auth token from django rest framework with this you can make use of the roles/permissions features and class managment for security